Wide Awake When Your Head Hits the Pillow?

 So what can be done about it?
 Cognitive behavioral therapy for insomnia (CBTi) is a highly effective treatment for people with insomnia.
 CBTi uses cognitive approaches to work through the unhelpful and incorrect thinking that can trigger this "radar," while at the same time using techniques called stimulus control.2

-The idea behind stimulus control is to break the association between anxious feelings and the bed and reinforce the bed's association with sleepy feelings.
+The idea behind stimulus control is to break the link between anxious feelings and the bed and reinforce the bed's association with sleepy feelings.
 This is done by only being in bed while actually sleeping and getting out of bed when we find ourselves lying there trying to sleep.

 Have you ever had the experience of waking up when your head hits the pillow?
 What did you do about it?
 We'd love to know what helped you!